 College Athletic Recruiting

-This is probably the best inforgraphic for understanding a high school athlete’s chance of getting a college athletic scholarship.
-It shows that only 2% of high school athlete receive athletic scholarships and that there are 22 times more academic scholarships than athletic.
+This is probably the best infographic for understanding a high school athlete’s chance of getting a college athletic scholarship.
+It shows that only 2% of high school athletes receive athletic scholarships and that there are 22 times more academic scholarships than athletic.

 The data for this infographic is mainly for D1 sports although it shows overall D2 and D3 athletic graduation rates for comparison.
 Depending on the sport and conference, athletes may graduate at substantially higher rates than the general student population.
 However, there are some conferences where athletes have much lower graduation rates than the average student.